CurveDocs/curve-docs/docs/curve_dao/fee-collection-distribution/burner.md

 When the synth burner is called to burn a non-synthetic asset, it uses `RegistrySwap.exchange_with_best_rate` to swap into a related synth.
 If no direct path to a synth is avaialble, a swap is made into an intermediate asset.

-For synths, the burner first transfers to the [underlying burner](#underlyingburner).
+For synths, the burner first transfers to the [Underlying](#underlyingburner).
 Then it calls `UnderlyingBurner.convert_synth`, performing the cross-asset swap within the underlying burner.
 This is done to avoid requiring another transfer call after the settlement period has passed.

 The optimal sequence when burning assets using the synth burner is thus:

 1. Coins that cannot directly swap to synths
 2. Coins that can directly swap to synths
 3. Synthetic assets

-The burner is configurable via the following functions:
+*The burner is configurable via the following functions:*

 #### `set_swap_for`
 !!! description "`SynthBurner.set_swap_for(_coins: address[10], _targets: address[10]) -> bool:`"